AndroidPillars/Node.js/README.md

 - Create helper.js -> which Export and Import that in -> app.js
 - Syntax -> console.log("Process: ", process);
 - If we run -> find a object -> Module -> exports -> which is currently empty.
+- require -> which is used to load own module or core node js modules as well as third party modules.

 Syntax: